Oubaida996/advanced-js-reading-notes/class-11-event-driven.md

 # Event Driven Applications
-> ***is a logical pattern that we can choose to confine our programming within to avoid issues of complexity and collision.
-In this article we’re going to go over how Event-Driven Programming works and how we can make the best use of it in our Node.js projects.***
+> ***is a logical pattern that we can choose to confine our programming within to avoid issues of complexity and collision.***